adammitha/personal-blog/README.md

 ## User stories - Phase 2
 - As a user, I want to save my blog posts to a file
 - As a user, I want to retrieve the blog posts that I wrote previously to read and edit them

+## Phase 4: Task 2
+The Blog class in the model package is robust.
+In particular, the findArticleById() method throws a NoSuchElementException if the function is invoked with the id of an article that does not exist in the blog.
+There are two test cases in the BlogTest class - one where we would expect an exception to be thrown, and one where no exception should be thrown.